Nikhiltien/perline/README.md

 # perline
-Backend for an advanced chess analytics and statistics application.
+Advanced analysis, statistics, and database for chess research.